edusouzaxx/english-public/02-Questions-to-be-answered.md

 > "I'd highlight three core strengths that I believe are particularly relevant.

-> First, **Trust and a Strong Sense of Ownership**.
+> First, **Trust and Sense of Ownership**.
 For me, trust is non-negotiable; it's the foundation of any relationship, professional or personal.This was the feedback I received from my manager on my last promotion to specialist .
 It means if you entrust me with a mission or a task, you can sleep peacefully.
 If something is my responsibility, it gets done, and done well.

 > "Second is a **Drive for continuous improvement and proactivity**.
 I'm 'restless' in a positive sense, always seeking to optimize, learn, and enhance.
 If work becomes routine, I'll find or ask for new challenges.
 I'm a regular user of learning platforms like Udemy, constantly self-studying."

 > Third, **Technical Knowledge and Problem Solving**.
 I believe there are often multiple paths to a solution, but the crucial part is identifying the optimal path.
 This means not only making it work, but designing it with security, availability, usability, and scalability in mind from the start.
 It’s about putting yourself in the shoes of the customer – whether internal or external – to ensure the best solution is delivered.

 > "Regarding my weaknesses, something I'm actively improving, and which has become a passion, is **communication and public speaking**.

-While I feel confident presenting technical details and discussing complex ideas in technical forums.
-But my goal now is to go further and be capable of transforming complex ideas into simple, but impactful messages for any audience.
-I see communication as a 'superpower,' and I'm convinced that honing this skill will take me to the next professional level."
+> I feel confident presenting technical details and discussing complex ideas in technical forums.

+> But my goal now is to go further and be capable of transforming complex ideas into simple, but impactful messages for any audience.

+> I see communication as a 'superpower,' and I'm convinced that improving this skill will take me to the next professional level."

 ---